 A Minimum Viable Product (MVP) is a foundational concept in product development that involves launching a simplified version of a product or service with just enough features to satisfy early users.
 Businesses can test key hypotheses, validate assumptions, and conserve resources by focusing on essential functionality and gathering valuable feedback.

 A Minimum Viable Product (MVP) emphasizes efficiency and learning from customer feedback with minimal initial investment.
-When developing an MVP, businesses must balance simplicity with comprehensiveness to attract early adopters and provide valuable insights without the complexity and cost of a fully developed product.
+When building an MVP, businesses must balance simplicity with comprehensiveness to attract early adopters and provide valuable insights without the complexity and cost of a fully developed product.

 For example, Dropbox started as a simple MVP demonstrating its file-sharing functionality.
 By gathering feedback from early users, Dropbox was able to refine its product and expand its features to meet the needs of a growing user base.